kappter/KappType/README.markdown

   - Total time
   - Missed terms
   - Score
-- **PDF Download (Planned)**: Sends LaTeX content to a server for PDF compilation (requires server setup).
+- **PDF Compilation**: Download a `.tex` file and compile it into a PDF using Overleaf (https://www.overleaf.com/).
-- **Fallback**: Downloads a `.tex` file if PDF compilation fails, with instructions to compile on [Overleaf](https://www.overleaf.com/).
+- **GitHub Sync**: Certificates are synced to [https://github.com/kappter/KappType](https://github.com/kappter/KappType) for version control.
 - **Security**: Sanitizes user input to prevent LaTeX injection.

 ### Recent Enhancements
 - **Rebranding to KappType** (May 2025):
-  - Updated app name from "Typing Trainer" to "KappType" in title, UI, and certificates.
+  - Updated app name to "KappType" in title, UI, and certificates.
   - Added copyright notice: "© 2025 KappType.
 All rights reserved." in the footer.
 - **New Color Theme**:
   - Primary: #21949E (teal) for backgrounds/buttons.